practicalli/clojure/concepts/what-is-functional-programming.md

 Program execution is an **evaluation of expressions**, with the nesting structure of function composition determining program flow.

-Data is **immutable** and cannot be change once created.   represent values (in the mathematical sense).
+Data is **immutable** and cannot be change once created.
+Changes are expressed as new values, with complex values [sharing common values](/data-structures/shared-memory.md) for efficiency.

 ![Functional program - conceptual view](/images/functional-composition-illustrated.png)